ilteberkonuralp/TradeOptimalEntry/README.md

 # Optimal Trade Entry

-Hi Traders Check out this library for your finding optimal entry amount, risk reward result based on your position type.
+Hi Traders check out this repository for your finding optimal entry amount, risk reward result based on your position type.

 Happy tradings.